mbensmida/sphinx-poc/docs/GettingStarted.rst

 |image129|

-A new line in `my
-notifications <#PLFUserGuide.ManagingYourPersonalApplications.NotificationSettings>`__
-settings is added to manage reply to comment notifications:
+A new line in :ref:`my notifications <Notification-Settings>` settings is added to manage reply to comment notifications:

 |image130|